-North.
-From his world, Searchers had been able to see the straight clefts of the gorges that crisscrossed Mur, and watch them grow green in the spring as the first vapors boiled up out of them to moisten the clinging plants along the desert's edge.
+Jim-Berk's shell had landed safely in the low hills beyond the desert, far to the North.
+From his world, Searchers had been able to see the straight clefts of the gorges that criss-crossed Mur, and watch them grow green in the spring as the first vapors boiled up out of them to moisten the clinging plants along the desert's edge.
 Such clefts must be the work of an intelligent race, they thought, and Jim-Berk had been sent to find that race.

 He started for the nearest rift and was lost in the "desert.
 Exhausted, starved, half mad with heat and thirst, he stumbled into the upper levels of the city.
-Far below, from the lip of the gorge, He had seen the lights of the living levels, smelled the warm mist, heard the twitter of voices and the throb of the heat
+Far below, from the lip of the gorge, He had seen the lights of the living levels, smelled the warm mist, heard the twitter of voices and the throb of the heatpumps that beat through all the foundations of the city.
+Then he was found - a monster out of the desert.
+They attacked, and he fought back - and in the end was caged.

-For a long time, he told them, he tried vainly to make someone understand, calling to curious sightseers in his own tongue or in what seemed to him to be theirs, flying into a blind rage when they ran away in horror from his bellowing.
+For a long time, he told them, he tried vainly to make some-one understand, calling to curious sightseers in his own tongue or in what seemed to him to be theirs, flying into a blind rage when they ran away in horror from his bellowing.
 He tried to escape, beating at the bars, ambushing his jailer - all without avail.
 In the end he gave up hope and became the beast they thought him.
 Then Korul came with Thorana.